-- 10. Prepare Communications Center personnel with Level II procedures for possible implementation - C. Level II - 1.
-Activate the Department Operations Center. - a.
+- of any potential situations which would require their activation. - 10.
+Prepare Communications Center personnel with Level II procedures for possible implementation

+C. Level II

+- 1. Activate the Department Operations Center. - a.
 Notify the Department Operations Center staff. - b.
 Notify the Sheriff and Undersheriff. - c.
 Notify the Office of Emergency Services - d.
 The Communications Center will initiate the following communications plan: - i.
-Communication between the Communications Center/Department Operations Center and the Incident Command Post or Operational Area. - Communication between the Incident Command Post or Operational Area and personnel at the scene will be coordinated between the Incident Commander/ Operational Area Chief and the Communications Center utilizing the appropriate channel for that area. - iii.
+Communication between the Communications Center/Department Operations Center and the Incident Command Post or Operational Area. - ii.
+Communication between the Incident Command Post or Operational Area and personnel at the scene will be coordinated between the Incident Commander/ Operational Area Chief and the Communications Center utilizing the appropriate channel for that area. - iii.
 Advise field units if the DOC is activated during large scale events. - iv.
 Non-involved units will remain on their assigned frequencies. - v.
 Augment the Communications Center staff as needed.